Belarus frees 52 political prisoners as US lifts some sanctions on its national airline

 The other 51 freed prisoners have crossed into Lithuania, Lyabedzka said.

-Statkevich, one of Lukashenko’s most prominent and charismatic opponents, attempted to run for president in 2010, but was arrested, convicted on charges of organizing mass riots and sentenced to sentenced to six years.
-Amnesty International recognized him as a prisoner of conscience, and in 2015 he was released under pressure from the United States.
+Statkevich, one of Lukashenko’s most prominent and charismatic opponents, attempted to run for president in 2010, but was arrested, convicted on charges of organizing mass riots and sentenced to six years.
+Amnesty International recognized him as a prisoner of conscience, and in 2015 he was released under pressure from the U.S.

 Statkevich was arrested again before the 2020 elections, found guilty once more of organizing mass riots, and sentenced to another 14 years.
 He has been held incommunicado since February 2023.